-On the front end, Chevron transfers Congress's lawmaking powers to Executive agents on the constitutionally dubious theory that Congress may sub-delegate its legislative duties to another branch of government.4 "In reality," as Justice Thomas has observed, "agencies 'interpreting' ambiguous statutes typically are not engaged in acts of interpretation at all.
+On the front end, Chevron transfers Congress's lawmaking powers to Executive agents on the constitutionally dubious theory that Congress may sub-delegate its legislative duties to another branch of government.
+See Brett M. Kavanaugh, Fixing Statutory Interpretation, 129 Harv.
+L. Rev. 2118, 2150 (2016) ("In many ways, Chevron is nothing more than a judicially orchestrated shift of power from Congress to the Executive Branch.").
+"In reality," as Justice Thomas has observed, "agencies 'interpreting' ambiguous statutes typically are not engaged in acts of interpretation at all.
 Instead, as Chevron itself acknowledged, they are engaged in the formulation of policy."
 Michigan v.
 EPA, 576 U.S. at 762 (Thomas, J., concurring) (cleaned up).

-More specifically, under Chevron, the theory claims that when Congress drafts "ambiguous" statutes, it implicitly transfers to Executive agents the authority to make generally applicable (and sometimes retroactive) rules with the force of law;
+More specifically, under Chevron, the theory claims that when Congress drafts "ambiguous" statutes, it implicitly transfers to Executive agents the authority to make generally applicable (and sometimes retroactive) rules with the force of law; "and that authority is used not to find the best meaning of the text, but to formulate legally binding rules to fill in gaps based on policy judgments made by the agency rather than Congress."
+Id.
+(Thomas,

-4 "The principle that Congress cannot delegate away its vested powers exists to protect liberty.
+&lt;sup>5 "The principle that Congress cannot delegate away its vested powers exists to protect liberty.
 Our Constitution, by careful design, prescribes a process for making law, and within that process there are many accountability checkpoints."
 DOT v.
 Ass'n of Am.
 R.R., 575 U.S. 43, 61 (2015) (Alito, J., concurring).